Roadtrip the Great Ocean Road, Victoria

 The Great Ocean Road beaches Photo Credit Nao Takabayshi

-Apollo Bay to Port Campbell (Twelve Apostles)
+3. Apollo Bay to Port Campbell (well, Seven of the Twelve Apostles)

 • Distance: Approx. 97 km

-• Drive Time: Approx. 1 hour and 15 min
+• Drive Time: Approx. 1 hr and 15 min

 • The Twelve Apostles are iconic limestone stacks rising from the Southern Ocean.
 If you’re lucky to see it at sunset all the better!
 Look out for the The Gibson Steps as well, 10-15 min drive west of Port Campbell, which provide a unique opportunity to descend to the beach for an up-close encounter with towering cliffs.
 These steps were originally cut by a local tribe hundreds of years ago.